(Click PAGE MENU To See Topics Covered On This Page. Scroll down the page to see all Topics.

 M53 vs M57 Differences are:

-- The M57 will be more stationary in the basin because its base is cast iron not engineered plastic.
+- The M57 will be more stationary in the basin because its cast iron base and impeller add weight.
+M53 uses engineered plastic for these parts.

 - The M57 weighs more at 27.1 pounds vs the M53 weighs 21 pounds.